 Each test begins with a set of written instructions.
 There is no audio component.
 Every question must be answered and pupils cannot go back to previous questions.

-The tests contain a timer at the top of the screen that indicates how much time pupils have left.
-A progress bar at the bottom of the screen tells pupils how many questions they have answered. pupils press ‘next' to submit their answers, after which they cannot return.
+Each test contains a timer at the top of the screen that indicates how much time pupils have left.
+A progress bar at the bottom of the screen tells pupils how many questions they have answered.

 Pupils may use pen and paper in the maths test for working out.
-No other test requires, or allows, additional materials, and each assessment, except English, contains examples and practice questions.
+No other test requires or allows additional materials.
+Each assessment, with the exception of English, contains examples and practice questions.